rathod-sahaab/doot-server/docs/OVERVIEW.md

 ## Techstack

-I started this project as a small personal project so my decision are hugely effected by my opinions.
+I started this project as a small personal project so my decisions are hugely effected by my opinions.

 - **NodeJS** <br/>
   Non-blocking I/O, simple to use, interpreted hence easier to develop on weak hardware.
 I wrote an API server in Rust once which took a long time to compile on my weak PC, hence interpreted is a plus for rapid development in my case.